KentoNishi/Spotify-Controls/readme.md

 # Issues
 * While loading, the player occasionally shows the title as being ``undefined``.
-* If you are using a browser that supports hardware media keys, make sure to disable the feature or disable playback shortcuts in the extension.
+* If you are using a browser that supports hardware media keys, some keys may not register.
     * In Microsoft Edge on Chromium, the feature can be turned off at ``edge://flags/#hardware-media-key-handling``.
         > Keypresses may not be registered if 2 handlers conflict.
 Disable either the browser feature or ``Play/Pause``, ``Next Track``, and ``Previous Track`` shortcuts to fix the issue.
         >   * All other shortcuts are unaffected by this conflict.